Basis-Theory/docs/source/includes/api-reference/_tokens.md

 For example, an application with `token:pci:read:low` is allowed to read a `card_number` token (classified as `pci` with `high` impact level), but the plaintext card data will not be returned.
 Instead, the restriction policy associated with the `card_number` token (`mask`) will be applied and only masked card number data will be returned.

+Refer to [mask expressions](/expressions/#masks) to find out more about how to define masks for your token data.

 ## Create Token

 > Request